interpretml/ebm2onnx/README.rst

 * Multi-class classification (support is still experimental in EBM)
 * Expose predictions probabilities
 * Expose local explanations
+* Export a model as part of a scikit-learn pipeline (experimental)

 The export of the models is tested against `ONNX Runtime <https://github.com/Microsoft/onnxruntime>`_.